spex-xray/spex-help/source/reference/commands/ascdump.rst

    rates to all quantum levels included.

 lev:
-   the contributions to the pouplation of the energy levels by various
+   the contributions to the population of the energy levels by various
    processes: positive for gain, negative for loss

 elex: